DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/Documents/AD9744 Ersatz Eval Board Rev. A User Guide.md

 ## TP1 - Iout+

 Test point is on DAC differential output IoutA (non-inverting output) immediately before the balun.
 This allows for DC voltages and slow signals (f<15kHz) to be measured as they will not pass through the balun.
-This test point should measure full scale output for a full scale DAC word (0x3FFF).
+This test point should measure full scale output for a full-scale DAC word (0x3FFF).

 ## TP2 - Iout-

 Test point is on DAC differential output IoutB (inverting output) immediately before the balun.
 This allows for DC voltages and slow signals (f<15kHz) to be measured as they will not pass through the balun.
-This test point should measure full scale output for a min scale DAC word (0x0000).
+This test point should measure full scale output for a min-scale DAC word (0x0000).

 ## TP3 - Ground